somanshu25/Parallel-Point-Cloud-Registration/README.md

 ## Comparision Results

+The pointclods are created by taking the "bun000.ply" from the Stanford Repository and transforming both the source and target pointclouds so that they can be visualized better.

 The scan matching of GIF of all the three implementation are shown in the figures below:

 <p align="center">